Joanna Pocock

-Joanna Pocock is an Irish-Canadian writer and filmmaker, best known for her 2019 book length essay, Surrender.
+Joanna Pocock is an Irish-Canadian writer, best known for her 2019 book length essay, Surrender, and her 2025 non-fiction book, Greyhound, both published in the UK by Fitzcarraldo Editions.
+The US edition of Greyhound is published by Soft Skull Press.

 Life

 Pocock is originally from Alta Vista, Ottawa.
 Her family has roots in Ireland, England, Wales, and Scotland.

 She moved to Toronto at age 17, where she studied at the Ontario College of Art and Design.
 After graduating, she worked as an illustrator and a designer.
 At Books in Canada, she won an award for the redesign of the organisation's magazine.
-She also lived in New York and Boston for short periods.
+She has also lived in New York and Boston for short periods. and in Montana for two years where she wrote most of her book Surrender.

-She then moved to Great Britain where she met her husband.
+She moved to Great Britain in her 20s, where she met her husband.
 She gained an MA in creative writing from Bath Spa University and taught creative writing at Central St Martins in London.

-She currently lives in London where she teaches prose fiction and narrative non-fiction at the University of the Arts and works as a freelance copy editor.
+She currently lives in London where she teaches prose fiction, environmental writing and narrative non-fiction at the University of the Arts and works as a freelance copy editor.

 Career

-In 2010, Pocock produced the documentary Road to Las Vegas.

 In 2017, she was shortlisted for the Barry Lopez Narrative Nonfiction Prize.